 Diversity and Equity Policy

-The purpose of this policy is to provide a statement of commitment to the principles of diversity and equity in learning, research and employment, as well as freedom from discrimination on the basis of attributes unrelated to the confessional nature of Alphacrucis College (AC).
+The purpose of this policy is to provide a statement of commitment to the principles of diversity and equity in learning, research and employment, as well as freedom from discrimination on the basis of attributes unrelated to the confessional nature of Alphacrucis University College (AC).
 Equal opportunity is incorporated into the full life cycle of staff, students and Higher Degree Research (HDR) candidates.

-This policy is conducted within the context of the confessional nature of the College.
+This policy is conducted within the context of the confessional nature of AC.
 AC is an institution owned and run by Australian Christian Churches in Australia, and bound by its Constitution to hold those doctrines established in Article 5 of the United Constitution.
 The following excerpts from the Anti-Discrimination Act apply:

 Single sex, religion, etc. education institution